gdt050579/AppCUI-rs/docs/chapter-2/screen.md

 | Yellow     | `Color::Yellow`    | Red=**255**, Green=**255**, Blue=**0**   | <div style="width: 24px; height: 24px; background-color: rgb(255, 255, 0);border: 2px solid white;"></div>   |
 | White      | `Color::White`     | Red=**255**, Green=**255**, Blue=**255** | <div style="width: 24px; height: 24px; background-color: rgb(255, 255, 255);border: 2px solid white;"></div> |

-Besides this list, a special enuma variant `Color::Transparent` can be used to draw without a color (or in simple terms to keep the existing color).
-For example, if the current character has a forenground color `Red` writing another character on the same position with color `Transparent` will keep the color `Red` for the character.
+Besides this list, a special enum variant `Color::Transparent` can be used to draw without a color (or in simple terms to keep the existing color).
+For example, if the current character has a foreground color `Red` writing another character on the same position with color `Transparent` will keep the color `Red` for the character.

 Additionally, if the `TRUE_COLORS` feature is enabled, the following variant is supported:
 * `Color::RGB(r, g, b)` - this is a custom color that is defined by the RGB values.

 **REMARKS**:
 1. Not all terminals support this exact set of colors.
-Further more, some terminals might allow changing the RGB color for certain colors in the pallete.
+Further more, some terminals might allow changing the RGB color for certain colors in the palette.
 2. Enabling `TRUE_COLORS` feature does not mean that the terminal supports 24-bit colors.
-It only means that the AppCUI framework will use 24-bit colors for the screen, but the terminal might still need to convert them to the terminal's color pallete.
+It only means that the AppCUI framework will use 24-bit colors for the screen, but the terminal might still need to convert them to the terminal's color palette.
 3. Enabling `TRUE_COLORS` feature will make the size of the `Color` enum to be 4 bytes (instead of 1 byte without this feature).
 If memory is a concern and you don't need true colors, it is recommended to NOT enable this feature.

-The list of attributes available in AppCUI are described by `CharFlags` enum from `AppCUI::graphics` module and include the following flags:
+The list of attributes available in AppCUI is described by the `CharFlags` enum from the `AppCUI::graphics` module and includes the following flags:
 * `Bold` - bolded character
 * `Underline` - underlined character
 * `Italic` - italic character
-* `DoubleUnderline` - a character that is undelined twice
+* `DoubleUnderline` - a character that is underlined twice
 * `CurlyUnderline` - a character with a curly underline
-* `DottedUnderline` - a character with a dotted undeline
+* `DottedUnderline` - a character with a dotted underline
 * `StrikeThrough` - strike through character

 These flags can be used with `|` operator if you want to combine them.
 For example: `CharFlags::Bold | CharFlags::Underline` means a character that is both bolded and underlined.

 # Character

-As previously explained, a character is the basic unit of AppCUI (we can say that it is similar to what a pixel is for a regular UX system).
+As previously explained, a character is the basic unit of AppCUI (we can say that it is similar to what a pixel is for a regular graphical UI).
 The following method can be used to build a character:
 ```rust,no_compile
 pub fn new<T>(code: T, fore: Color, back: Color, flags: CharFlags) -> Character
 ```
 where:
-* `fore` and `back` are characters colors (foreground and background)
+* `fore` and `back` are the character colors (foreground and background)
 * `code` can be a character (like `'a'` or `'b'`) or a value of type `SpecialCharacter` that can be used to quickly access special characters (like arrows).
 Any type of UTF-8 character is allowed.
 * `flags` are a set of flags (like `Bold`, `Underline`, ...) that can be used.

-The list of all special characters that are supported by AppCUI (as described in the `SpacialCharacter` enum) are:
+The list of all special characters that are supported by AppCUI (as described in the `SpecialCharacter` enum) is as follows:

 ## Box lines and corners